lynnfaraday/aresmush.com/tutorials/code/concepts.md

 * `emit_failure` - Failure/error alerts show up in red.
 * `emit_raw` - A special emit that will not evaluate linebreaks or ansi codes.

+{% tip %}
-{% include tip.html content="It's highly recommended that you use the standard emit_ooc / emit_success / emit_failure methods in any custom code you write.
-This provides a consistent look-and-feel for all game commands and enable log editors to easily filter out these messages." %}
+It's highly recommended that you use the standard emit_ooc / emit_success / emit_failure methods in any custom code you write.
+This provides a consistent look-and-feel for all game commands and enable log editors to easily filter out these messages.
+{% endtip %}

 ## Characters

 Once a player has logged in with their character name and password, their client now has a **Character** attached.
 You can access that by calling `client.char` from a Client object.

+{% tip %}
-{% include tip.html content="Remember that it's possible for a Client to *not* have a Character object if the player is just sitting on the login screen." %}
+Remember that it's possible for a Client to *not* have a Character object if the player is just sitting on the login screen.
+{% endtip %}

 You can use the character object to access all sorts of information about the character.
 For example, you can emit a personal greeting: